t0rben/protection-service/howto_mip_sdk.md

 # HowTo verify MIP SDK access

+The following guide describes the necessary steps to create an application in your Azure Active Directory and use it to access Microsoft Information Protection service by SDK.

 ## Create an Azure AD App Registration

 Authentication against the Azure AD tenant requires creating a native application registration.
 The client ID created in this step is used in a later step to generate an OAuth2 token.